 Changes in Fuel Costs and Availability Affect the Company's Results.
-Jet fuel costs are subject to wide fluctuations as a result of many economic and political factors and events occurring throughout the world that Ryanair can neither control nor accurately predict, including increases in demand, sudden disruptions in supply and other concerns about global supply, as well as market speculation.
-While oil prices increased substantially in fiscal years 2012, 2013 and 2014, they declined significantly in the second half of fiscal year 2015 and in fiscal year 2016 remained at lower levels.
-Prices in the first half of 2017 increased when compared to the second half of 2016.
+Jet fuel is subject to wide price fluctuations as a result of many economic and political factors and events occurring throughout the world that Ryanair can neither control nor accurately predict, including increases in demand, sudden disruptions in supply and other concerns about global supply, as well as market speculation.
+Oil prices in fiscal year 2018 decreased when compared to fiscal year 2017.
 As international prices for jet fuel are denominated in U.S. dollars, Ryanair's fuel costs are also subject to certain exchange rate risks.
 Substantial price increases, adverse exchange rates, or the unavailability of adequate fuel supplies, including, without limitation, any such events resulting from international terrorism, prolonged hostilities in the Middle East or other oil-producing regions or the suspension of production by any significant producer, may adversely affect Ryanair's profitability.
 In the event of a fuel shortage resulting from a disruption of oil imports or otherwise, additional increases in fuel prices or a curtailment of scheduled services could result.

 Ryanair has historically entered into arrangements providing for substantial protection against fluctuations in fuel prices, generally through forward contracts covering periods of up to 18 months of anticipated jet fuel requirements.
-As of July 20, 2017, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately 90% of its estimated requirements for the fiscal year ending March 31, 2018 at prices equivalent to approximately \$493 per metric ton.
-In addition, as of July 20, 2017, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately 25% of its estimated requirements for the fiscal year ending March 31, 2018 at prices equivalent to approximately \$484 per metric ton.
 Ryanair is exposed to risks arising from fluctuations in the price of fuel, and movements in the euro/U.S. dollar exchange rate because of the limited nature of its hedging program, especially in light of recent volatility in the relevant currency and commodity markets.
-Any further movements in fuel costs could have a material adverse effect on Ryanair's financial performance.
-In addition, any further strengthening of the U.S. dollar against the euro could have an adverse effect on the cost of buying fuel in euro.
-As of July 20, 2017, Ryanair had hedged approximately 90% of its forecasted fuel-related dollar purchases against the euro at a rate of approximately \$1.12 per euro for the fiscal year ending March 31, 2018 and approximately 74% of its forecasted fuel related dollar purchases against the euro at a rate of approximately \$1.13 per euro for the fiscal year ending March 31, 2019.
+Any movements in fuel costs could have a material adverse effect on Ryanair's financial performance.
+In addition, any strengthening of the U.S. dollar against the euro could have an adverse effect on the cost of buying fuel in euro.

 No assurances whatsoever can be given about trends in fuel prices.
 Average fuel prices for future years may be significantly higher than current prices.
-As of July 20, 2017, management estimated that every \$10 movement in the price of a metric ton of jet fuel will impact Ryanair's costs by approximately $\in$ 3.5 million, taking into account Ryanair's hedging program for the 2018 fiscal year.
-However, there can be no assurance in this regard, and the impact of fuel prices on Ryanair's operating results may be more or less pronounced.
 There also cannot be any assurance that Ryanair's current or any future arrangements will be adequate to protect Ryanair from increases in the price of fuel or that Ryanair will not incur losses due to high fuel prices, either alone or in combination with other factors.
 Because of Ryanair's low fares and its no-fuel-surcharges policy, as well as Ryanair's expansion plans, which could have a negative impact on yields, its ability to pass on increased fuel costs to passengers through increased fares or otherwise is somewhat limited.
-The expansion of Ryanair's fleet from September 2014 onwards has resulted and will likely continue to result in an increase in Ryanair's aggregate fuel consumption.
+The expansion of Ryanair's fleet has resulted and will likely continue to result in an increase in Ryanair's aggregate fuel consumption.

 Additionally, declines in the price of oil may expose Ryanair to some risk of hedging losses that could lead to negative effects on Ryanair's financial condition and/or results of operations.
-Also, a rapid decline in the projected price of fuel at a time when Ryanair has fuel hedging contracts in place could adversely impact Ryanair's short-term liquidity, because hedge counterparties could require that Ryanair post collateral in the form of cash or letters of credit.